Snorkeling is an incredible way to explore the magnificent underwater world, and Croatia boasts some of the best snorkeling spots in Europe.

 How to get there

 You can arrange your own snorkeling around the island.
-However, if you wish to explore archaeological underwater sites in Veriga Bay, you’ll need to join organized tour.
-You can obtain additional info at firstname.lastname@example.org.
+However, if you wish to explore archaeological underwater sites in Veriga Bay, you must join an organized tour.
+You can obtain additional info at the NP Brijuni Website.

-The underwater caves around the cape are home to the Mediterranean monk seal (one of the most endangered mammals in the world).
-If you are lucky you might see it on your snorkeling adventure in the waters of the Cape Kamenjak.
+The coastal landscape predominantly features rocky formations, with a scattering of pebble beaches boasting large, round pebbles.
+These shores are also home to fascinating underwater caves.
+These caves are home to the Mediterranean monk seal, one of the world’s most endangered mammals.
+If you are lucky, you might be able to spot one during your snorkeling adventure in the waters of the Cape Kamenjak.

 How to get to Cape Kamenjak

-From Pula follow signs for Banjole and Premantura.
-When you reach the village of Premantura, take a right turn direction Kamenjak.
-It takes you another 2-3 minutes to reach park’s entrance.
+From Pula, follow signs for Banjole and Premantura.
+When you reach the village of Premantura, take a right turn in the direction of Kamenjak.
+Reaching the park’s entrance takes you another 2-3 minutes.

 How to get there